svofski/tapeshnik/README.md

 There is no blog, but there are project notes, updated sometimes: [NOTES](docs/NOTES.md)

+Note on the second iteration of Tapeshnik: [FUTURISTIC](docs/FUTURISTIC.md)

 There is also a [youtube playlist](https://www.youtube.com/playlist?list=PLuOXWyWDhULNxkAvCRtwkEgnuxFfULnF9), where I try to show noteworthy things about this project.
 Like/subscribe!